Esthenia-collaboration/rfswarm-docker/README_TEMPLATE.md

 docker ps
 ```

-- The Manager should now be accessible on port 8138 (or the port you defined in the .env file or compose-manager.yml).
+- The Manager should now be accessible on port 8138 (default value).
+- PORT value defined in the compose-manager.yml is set in the .env.example.
+You must rename this file as .env .If the manager port need to be change, it can be modify in the .env file or in the compose-manager.yml environment values listed below:

   ## Environment Variables